telerik/maui-docs/get-started/migrate-to-net-maui.md

 	In order to get the Telerik .NET MAUI .nupkg file you have to download an `automatic installation` for Windows/Mac or the `.zip` containing the nupkg, or the `Telerik.UI.for.Maui.[Version].nupkg` file from your Telerik account - find detailed steps in the [Download Product Files]({%slug download-product-files%}) topic.

-	> Check detailed steps on how to setup the Local Nuget Package at the official Microsoft documentation here: [Seting up Local NuGet Feeds](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds).
+    When the .nupkg file is available on your machine, then you can setup the local nuget feed.
+The steps on how to setup the Local Nuget Package are described in the official Microsoft documentation: [Seting up Local NuGet Feeds](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds).

 ### Step 2: Register the Telerik .NET MAUI controls inside CreateMauiApp method: